SAP-samples/teched2023-AD266/exercises/ex3/README.md

 `RegistrationServiceHandler` would take care of registering the user.
 We would be interacting with a synthetic OpenAPI service to achieve this.
 In this exercise, we will learn how you can leverage SAP Cloud SDK to consume a remote OpenAPI service.

-## Exercise 3.1 - Familiarising yourself with the remote OpenAPI Service
+## Exercise 3.1 - Familiarising yourself with the remote OpenAPI service

 1. The OpenAPI service is available at `https://ad266-signup.cfapps.eu10-004.hana.ondemand.com`.For the sake of simplicity, we will assume that you don't have to authenticate yourself to access the service.